saada/docker-lumen/README.md

-# Docker + Lumen with Nginx and MySQL
+# Docker + Lumen with Nginx, MySQL, and Memcached

 ![image](Lumen_splash.png)

+## Why?

-This setup is great for writing quick apps in PHP using Lumen from an any Docker client.
-It uses docker-compose to setup the application services.
+Setting up an entire Lumen stack can be time consuming.
+This repo is a quick way to write quick apps in PHP using Lumen from an any Docker client.
+It uses docker-compose to setup the application services, databases, cache, etc...

 ## Clone this repo